 Mary Claire Rennick Director

-Mary Claire Rennick is a lawyer and mother of three children.
-She lives in County Meath.
-Mary-Claire became involved in Childhood Cancer Foundation 4 months after her 10 year old daughter Alice was diagnosed with Acute Promylocytic Leukaemia in February 2013.
-She completed treatment in May 2015.
+Mary Claire is a lawyer and mother of three children living in Co.
+Meath.
+Mary-Claire became involved in Childhood Cancer Foundation after her 10 year old daughter Alice was diagnosed with Acute Promylocytic Leukaemia in 2013.
+Alice completed treatment in 2015.

 Laura Cullinan Director

-Laura Cullinan lives in County Roscommon, with her husband John and three children.
-She is a Financial Consultant.
+Laura, a Financial Consultant, lives in Co.
+Roscommon, with her husband and three children.
 In 2014 her middle child Isobel (then 21 months) was treated for a Wilms Tumour in Our Lady’s Children's Hospital, Crumlin.
-Isobel had chemotherapy before surgery to remove her left kidney along with the tumour followed by a post operative chemotherapy regime.
-12 months post treatment, a routine chest x-ray found a new lesion on her lung and she commenced a 7 month Chemotherapy/Radiation protocol followed by surgery to remove part of her lung.
-Isobel is now thankfully cancer free and is recuperating well.
-She was delighted to return to all her little friends in Creche in March 2016.
+Isobel had chemotherapy and surgery to remove her left kidney.
+12 months post treatment, a routine chest x-ray found a new lesion on her lung and she commenced a seven month treatment protocol followed by surgery to remove part of her lung.
+Isobel is now thankfully cancer free.

 Naomi Gould Director

-Having managed a national registered charity in Ireland, with a team of over 40 staff and volunteers, Naomi has experience in managing major national awareness campaigns, project management, fundraising and volunteer training and management.
+Naomi is a qualified social care practitioner with over eight years’ experience working in the non-profit sector.
+Having managed a national charity in Ireland, with a team of over 40 staff and volunteers, Naomi has experience in managing major awareness campaigns, projects, fundraising and training.

-Naomi worked in New Zealand in 2011 and Nepal in 2016 with children and young people affected by the devastating earthquakes in both countries.
+Naomi worked in New Zealand in 2011 and Nepal in 2016 with children and young people affected by the devastating earthquakes there.
 In 2014, she was awarded a Certificate of Service by the New Zealand Police Force for her work with the New Zealand Ministry of Justice.

 Claire Lanigan Director

-Claire Lanigan is Head of Division in the Central Bank of Ireland with responsibility for the Asset Management Supervision Division (AMSD) Prior to her role in AMSD Claire was Deputy Head of Division for Banking Supervision Division with responsibility for the supervision of the five significant domestic banks operating in Ireland.
+Claire is Head of Division in the Central Bank of Ireland with responsibility for the Asset Management Supervision Division.
+Prior to this role Claire was Deputy Head of Division for Banking Supervision Division with responsibility for the supervision of the five significant domestic banks operating in Ireland.
 Claire has more than twenty-five years' experience working in the financial services sector.
-Her previous experience includes working for Allied Irish Bank Corporate Banking in North America, and as Head of Credit for Cantor Fitzgerald (formerly Dolmen Securities Ltd), Dublin.
+Her previous experience includes working for Allied Irish Bank Corporate Banking in North America, and as Head of Credit for Cantor Fitzgerald, Dublin.

 Claire was awarded an MBA from Smurfit Business School (UCD) in 2004 and a Bachelor of Business Studies from Dublin City University (DCU) in 1994.

-Claire has two young children (4 and 6) and is impressed by the work and mission of Childhood Cancer Foundation and in particular what the foundation has been able to achieve in a short period.
+Claire has two young children and was impressed by the work and mission of Childhood Cancer Foundation, in particular what the Foundation has been able to achieve in a short period.
 Claire is keen to contribute her skill set in the further advancement of the Foundation’s mission.

 Gillian Smith lives in Kildare.
-Her only son Dylan (14) was diagnosed with a medulloblastoma brain tumour while visiting family in Chicago, USA when Dylan was 10.
+Her only son Dylan was diagnosed with a medulloblastoma brain tumour aged 10 while visiting family in the USA.
 Dylan had several brain surgeries and proton radiation treatment in the USA and then came home to Ireland for chemotherapy.
 This treatment was very severe and Dylan is still dealing with many side effects.
 However he is getting stronger all the time and his intelligence and charisma light up everyone he meets.

-Gillian says, “I was surrounded by family and friends who supported us.
-Dylan’s school was particularly supportive of both of us, this support definitely had a positive impact on Dylan’s frame of mind while recovering from treatment.
-I would like to ensure that others receive the same understanding in their communities when dealing with childhood cancer treatment and side effects.”
+Gillian says, “I was surrounded by family and friends who supported us and this definitely had a positive impact on Dylan’s frame of mind while recovering from treatment.
+I would like to ensure that others receive the same understanding in their communities when dealing with childhood

 Alan, a biotechnologist and engineer, works as a Senior Engineering Manager in Biopharmaceuticals.
-Throughout his daughters journey Alan became aware of the challenges with access to innovative therapies for Irish children in particular in the case of relapse and refractory disease.
-He witnessed first hand the dramatic and lifelong impacts that current treatments have on children fighting cancer.
+Throughout his daughter’s journey Alan became aware of the challenges with access to innovative therapies for children in Ireland, particularly in the case of relapse and resistant disease.
+He witnessed first-hand the dramatic and lifelong impacts that current treatments have on children fighting cancer.
 On completion of his daughter’s treatment, Alan joined Childhood Cancer Foundation.
-He will continue to advocate on behalf of Irish children for improved access to innovative and less toxic therapies and to contribute to the development of strategies for improed care and outcomes.
+He will continue to advocate on behalf of children in Ireland for improved access to innovative and less toxic therapies and contribute to the development of strategies for improved care and outcomes.